prichrd/refgo.nvim/README.md

 ## Installing

-Goto requires Neovim and follows the standard runtime package structure.
+refgo.nvim requires Neovim and follows the standard runtime package structure.
 It is possible to install it with all popular package managers:

 * [vim-plug](https://github.com/junegunn/vim-plug)